ericcornelissen/shescape/CONTRIBUTING.md

 The effectiveness of some test suites is ensured through [mutation testing (Wikipedia)] using the [Stryker Mutator] framework.
-Mutation testing will tell you if there are behaviour changing modification that can be made to source code without the tests catching the change.
+Mutation testing will tell you if there are behavior changing modification that can be made to source code without the tests catching the change.
 Such modifications are labeled as _survived_.